 In addition to the Crossover shoes, I’ve been experimenting with a set of Titanium hobnails which can be screwed into the sole of the Crossovers to provide additional traction.
 I have not tried these out on icy rock yet because they’re simply not practical to keep in the shoes all the time.
 As a hiker, and not a mountain runner – running hurts my knees for weeks after I do it – using the titanium hobnails does not make any sense.
 They take enough time to screw in and extract that you can”t wear the Crossovers anywhere (at home, driving, etc) except when you are walking on ice, and I think I’d prefer Kahtoola microspikes anyway because they are longer and can be put on and taken off as needed.

 As a hiker and not a runner, the Sportiva Crossovers are a good shoe for winter day hikes and snowshoeing trips where I can keep moving and need moisture protection from mud and packed snow in milder temperature conditions such as in early spring or late autumn.
 I don’t think I’d be comfortable in using the Crossovers in harsher winter conditions where I need a more rigid crampon compatible shoe or one that is better insulated for overnight camping.
 Still, the Crossovers help fill a significant void in my cold weather shoe lineup where I still want the 3 season mobility of a trail running shoe for colder weather hiking and snowshoeing.

-Disclaimer: Sectionhiker.com received a complementary pair of Crossover GTX shoes and Titanium Spikes from La Sportiva to evaluate for this product review.
+Disclaimer: The author received a pair of Crossover GTX shoes to evaluate this product.

 Most Popular Searches